Note: To set up Google Wifi with Google Nest Wifi devices, learn how to use Google Wifi with Google Nest Wifi.

 - Connect the provided Ethernet cable to the WAN port of your Google Wifi point.
 Then connect the other end to your modem.

-- Now plug your Google Wifi point into a power outlet.
+- Plug your Google Wifi point into a wall outlet.
 The light will slowly flash blue to indicate that it’s powered on and ready for setup.

 Download the Google Wifi app on your Android or iOS mobile device.
-(Note: The app is only compatible with Android 4 and up or iOS 8 and up.)
+(Note: The app is only compatible with Android 4 or later or iOS 10 or later.)

 - Sign in to your Google Account.

-Where is your Google Wifi point?
-Select a location in the app -- this label will help you identify it later.
+Select the location of your Google Wifi point.
+This label will help you identify it later.
 You can also make a custom label.

 When you're done, tap Next.

-- When asked, create a name for your Wi-Fi network.
-Then tap Next.
+- When asked, create a name for your Wi-Fi network tap Next.

-Have more Google Wifi points?
-Select how many more you need to set up, and tap Next.
+If you have more Google Wifi points, select how many more you need to set up, and tap Next.

 Where to put additional Wifi points

-Additional points work best when they’re no more than 2 rooms away.
-Also try putting them in an open space.
+Additional points work best when they’re no more than two rooms away.
+You can also put them in an open space.
 Learn more about the best place to put your Wifi points.

 Once you find a good spot, plug it into power and follow the in-app instructions: